shutterscripter/FlutterPress/README.md

 - Browse the latest news articles from various sources.
 - Landing page displayed only once using `shared_preferences`.
+- Browse news articles by category.
+- Save news articles to read later using `Hive DB`.
 - Clean and intuitive user interface.
 - Search for news articles.
 - Read news articles in a web view.